stanley355/allophoneme/README.md

 Overall, understanding the concepts of phonemes and allophones is important for analyzing and understanding the sound systems of languages, as well as for developing and teaching language-related technologies such as speech recognition and synthesis.

 ## Installation

 It's pretty simple

 - $ `git clone https://github.com/stanley355/allophoneme.git`
 - $ `cargo build`
 - $ `cargo run`

+## !important

+1. For the language data to be read, arrange the dataset following the template I've set on `template.xlsx`
+2. DONT put any `row` or `column` name on the first or top cell, it will affect the data reading.
+3. You can put the encoding on `IPA` as you like, but remember it should be a word without any space or symbols
+4. If you run the similarity menu, the similarity rate is based on the IPA encoding, not based on their letters.
+5. This project is still beta, need to be tested with bigger model

+### TODO
+[ ] Provide menu that loops the words available and user can choose which words they wanna target [ ] Convert this repo into desktop app using Tauri